 This document provides guidance for approved essential research activities to mitigate community spread while still protecting researchers from routine laboratory hazards.
-Researchers should periodically review the main University Coronavirus website and the Research Continuity website for the most up-to-date information on how to protect themselves and others when coming to campus to perform essential laboratory work.
+Researchers should periodically review the main University Coronavirus website, FAQs, and the Research Continuity website for updated information on how to protect themselves and others when coming to campus to perform essential laboratory work.